 - Are there points of compromise to suggest if the judge seems to be leaning the other way?

 Want more advice for handling law and motion practice?
 Check out CEB’s new book California Basic Practice Handbook, chap 5.
 CEB also has you covered on noticed motions in California Civil Procedure Before Trial, chap 12.
-Oral argument is just one of many issues discussed in CEB’s program Utilizing Dispositive Motions, available On Demand.
+For more practical pointers on crafting and delivering opening statements and closing arguments, CEB’s program Effective Approaches to Opening Statements & Closing Arguments is available On Demand.

 Here are other CEB blog posts you might find interesting: